-The Master of Science (MS) education program in speech-language pathology at Regis College is an Applicant for Candidacy by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850; 1.800.498.2071 or 1.301.296.5700.
+The Master of Science (M.S.) education program in Speech-Language Pathology (residential) at Regis College is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 1.800.498.2071 or 1.301.296.5700.
+Candidacy is a "pre-accreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.

 Speech-Language Pathologists (SLPs) work with clients of all ages and backgrounds to prevent, evaluate, and provide effective treatment for individuals with speech, language, communication and swallowing disorders.
 SLPs work within a wide array of settings including hospitals and clinics, nursing homes, private practices, and schools.
-The mission of the Master of Science in Speech-Language Pathology (SLP) at Regis College is to prepare culturally competent professionals to enter the field of speech-language pathology with the skills necessary to assess and to treat a diverse population of individuals, to integrate scholarship and policy into practice, and to serve and to lead in the community.
+The mission of the Master of Science in Speech-Language Pathology (SLP) at Regis College is to prepare culturally competent professionals to enter the field of speechlanguage pathology with the skills necessary to assess and to treat a diverse population of individuals, to integrate scholarship and policy into practice, and to serve and to lead in the community.